 How are California bench warrants issued?

 Orange County warrants or warrants anywhere in California are usually issued by a magistrate or court because someone has failed to comply with a legal demand or a court order.
 For example, not showing up for a scheduled court date or scheduled court hearing, not fulfilling terms of probation or parole, not paying fines, not appearing in court when demanded by the judge to appear, not appearing after promising to appear, and for various other reasons.
-Traffic ticket warrant is one of the most common ways to get a warrant for your arrest.
-A traffic ticket warrant lawyer can usually show up without you if the underlying crime is a Misdemeanor.
+A traffic ticket warrant is one of the most common ways to get a warrant for your arrest.
+A traffic ticket warrant lawyer can usually show up without you if the underlying crime is a misdemeanor.

 Can the police come and get me if there is a warrant for my arrest out of state?

 Any jurisdiction, out-of-county or out-of-state, could issue an arrest warrant.
 This usually populates on all law enforcement databases.
 When you are pulled over or identified by law enforcement, they will see the warrant for your arrest or apprehension.
 The state which holds you is called the asylum state.
 The state which created the warrant for your arrest is the demanding state.
-At this point, you will be taken into custody and asked to voluntarily admit that you are the person being sought at the "demanding" state.
-If you do admit and sign the extradition papers, you will be sent much faster.
+At this point, you will be taken into custody and asked to voluntarily admit that you are the person being sought at the demanding state.
+If you do admit and sign the extradition papers, you will be sent back to the demanding state much faster.
 If you stay silent or deny it, there will be a hearing at the jurisdiction (asylum state) where you are presently held to establish the wanted person is truly you.
 They can generally keep you as long as 30 days!